Oscars 2021 nominations – rolling list

-The 2021 Oscars nominations are set to be announced later today (March 15) with Nomadland, The Trial of the Chicago 7 and Mank expected to be among the contenders.
+The 2021 Oscars nominations have been announced with Nomadland, The Trial of the Chicago 7 and Mank among the contenders.

 This year’s ceremony has been delayed until April 26 due to the coronavirus pandemic.